-My daughter recently turned a year old, and one of the things we are working on is building her savings.
-Of course, she doesn’t have a need for money right now, but eventually we want to teach her the concept of money, get her started on an allowance, and help her learn to set and achieve savings goals.
+My wife and I opened a savings account for our daughter when she was born.
+Of course, she didn’t have an immediate need for money, but eventually we want to teach her the concept of money, get her started on an allowance, and help her learn to set and achieve savings goals.
 In the mean time, we want to grow her savings account as quickly and painlessly as possible.
 And we are taking a multi-tiered approach to her savings.

 Help Children Reach Their Savings Goals

 Saving money is great, but it works best with a savings goal in mind.
 There are a couple reasons for this, but mostly because it is easier to save when you have a defined purpose.
 The most common savings goals for children are cash savings and college savings.
 So you want to make sure you are saving money in the right type of account.
 You also want to save money for your children without hurting your own financial goals.
 The following tips offer a few recommendations for the best places to save, and a few ways to easily save money without stressing your budget.

 Save More Money for College without Breaking the Budget

 Saving for your child’s college is an excellent goal, but it should never come at the expense of your retirement or other financial needs.
 Remember, you or your child can always borrow for college, but you can’t borrow your way through retirement!

 There are two main types of college savings plans you should consider – the 529 college savings plan and the Coverdell Educational Savings Accounts (ESAs).
 Both have tax advantages that allow you to make contributions now, let your investments grow tax free, and make tax free withdrawals for qualified educational expenses.
 Some states even offer additional state income tax exemptions for 529 college savings plans – check with your state for more information.